k00ni/govi/README.md

 Each service covers only a subset of ontologies/vocabularies.
 This project aims to answer this question by providing a simplified list of RDF ontologies/vocabularies.
 The list was created by asking available ontology portals, archive services, etc. about their ontologies and vocabularies.
-**We're standingon the shoulders of giants here** because the teams behind these services do the hard work.
+**We're standing on the shoulders of giants here** because the teams behind these services do the hard work.
-Also, people can also provide metadata via this repository, although we recommend using a suitable service (like LOV) instead.
+Also, people can also provide metadata via this repository, although we recommend using a suitable service (like the ones mentioned) instead.
 Over time, this place could grow to reference (almost) all ontologies/vocabularies.

 ```